Gamaguchi: Products for Contemporary Living

 Not only easy and convenient to use, our products are full of character.
 Japanese in style yet simple and adaptable to everyday living, and above all, made especially for you!

-Ayanokoji stores are located in Kyoto (two branches) and Tokyo (three branches).
+Ayanokoji stores are located in Kyoto (2 branches) and Osaka (2 branches) and Tokyo (6 branches) and Hokkaido (1 branches) and Kyushu(2 branches).

 We look forward to your visit!